Cray-HPE/docs-csm/glossary.md

 ## CEC microcontroller (eC)

-The CEC microcontroller (eC) sets the cabinet's geolocation, monitors the cabinet environmental sensors, and communicates cabinet status to the cooling distribution unit (CDU).
+The CEC microcontroller (eC) sets the cabinet's geolocation, monitors the cabinet environmental sensors, and communicates cabinet status to the [Coolant Distribution Unit (CDU)](#coolant-distribution-unit-cdu).
 The eC does not provide a REST endpoint on [SMNet](#system-management-network-smnet) as do other embedded controllers, but simply monitors the cabinet sensors and provides the cabinet environmental and CDU status to the [CMMs](#chassis-management-module-cmm) for evaluation and/or action.